kristianolesenlarsen/sdseml_online_exercises/README.md

 Exercises are posted still posted in [the main repo](https://github.com/abjer/sds_eml_2020/).

 **When are the exercises posted?**
-We will try to implement a fixed schedule for releasing exercises, but to begin with the time they are posted will be varying.
+At the earliest thursday afternoon.
+At latest friday evening.
 If you are wondering why an exercise set still haven't been posted, send Kristian an email.

 **When will in-class exercises resume?** We don't know, but would not be surprised if we have to run exercises online for the remainder of the semester.